adityapk00/zqw-docs/docs/faq.md

 ## In what languages is ZecWallet available?

 Currently, it is available in French, Spanish, Portuguese and Italian.
 If you want to help by translating see the [Translating zec-qt-wallet](/translations/) page.

+## Why are there references to both zec-qt-wallet as well as ZecWallet?

+The original wallet was named **zec-qt-wallet** and was renamed in March 2019 to **ZecWallet** so any references to the wallet before that date will use the zec-qt-wallet name.
+The previous name of zec-qt-wallet may remain in places where updating would cause issues with signing releases and upgrades.